RePAIRProject/repair_ros_robot/README.md

 4. Clone Files you need as repair_ros_robot or repair_motion_controller under /home/ws/src, files are shown below.
 5. ```source /opt/ros/noetic/setup.bash```
 6. ```catkin build``` in /home/ws
+7. You still need to install the xbot as specified below.

 #### Export IP in Docker
 ```